sanjaiyan-dev/uk-nmsw-ui/docs/form_creator.md

 ### fieldName
 A string that will be used for `name` and to create `id` and other field references.

-### grouped
-Always specify this as `true` as phone number fields are grouped inputs and use a different fieldset/label html structure.
-This is defined within `src/components/formFields/DetermineFieldType` and at some point we will refactor this so that `displayType: DISPLAY_GROUPED,` does not need to be specified within the field object

 ### hint (optional)
 An optional string